Non-Hermitian Floquet Topological Matter -- A Review: Non-Hermitian Floquet phases of matter

 where $n_{0}$ and $n_{\pi}$ are the numbers of zero and $\pi$ degenerate Floquet edge modes.
-Finally, we notice that the system also possesses NHSE under the OBC, as reflected by the profiles of its Floquet bulk states in Fig. \ref{fig:QRNHFTI}(f) {[}with $(J_{1},J_{2},\mu,\lambda)=(\pi,0.5\pi,0.4\pi,0.25)$ and the length of lattice $L=400${]}.
-In Figs. \ref{fig:QRNHFTI}(a) and \ref{fig:QRNHFTI}(b), we also notice the discrepancy between the gap-closing points of the system under the PBC and OBC.
+Finally, we notice that the system also possesses NHSE under the OBC, as reflected by the profiles of its Floquet bulk states in Fig.~\ref{fig:QRNHFTI}(f) {[}with $(J_{1},J_{2},\mu,\lambda)=(\pi,0.5\pi,0.4\pi,0.25)$ and the length of lattice $L=400${]}.
+In Figs.~\ref{fig:QRNHFTI}(a) and \ref{fig:QRNHFTI}(b), we also notice the discrepancy between the gap-closing points of the system under the PBC and OBC.
 Nevertheless, the open-bulk winding numbers $(\nu_{0},\nu_{\pi})$ correctly capture the bulk-edge correspondence of the system under the OBC even with NHSEs.
-Therefore, the work conducted in Ref. \cite{ZhouNHFTP10} also established a dual topological characterization for $q$th-root non-Hermitian Floquet topological insulators.
-The formalism developed in the Ref. \cite{ZhouNHFTP10} is equally applicable to the construction of $q$th-root Floquet topological insulators, superconductors and semimetals in other (non-)Hermitian systems and across different physical dimensions.
+Therefore, the work conducted in Ref.~\cite{ZhouNHFTP10} also established a dual topological characterization for $q$th-root non-Hermitian Floquet topological insulators.
+The formalism developed in Ref.~\cite{ZhouNHFTP10} is equally applicable to the construction of $q$th-root Floquet topological insulators, superconductors, and semimetals in other (non-)Hermitian systems and across different physical dimensions.
 The fractional quasienergy edge modes at $E=p\pi/q$ might also be employed to generate boundary time crystals with different temporal periodicity and topological properties \cite{FTPExp13}.
+They may also find applications in the Floquet quantum computing.